wathmihasara/ASS_4_GRP-10/README.md

 Question 5

-# a histogram plot of the mean values
+# A histogram plot of the mean values
 ```{r}
 install.packages("ggplot2")
 library(ggplot2)